bolzon/ms-superheroes/README.md

 | MySQL    | 5.7       |
 | Docker   | 17.03.2   |

-Run these are the commands from project root folder to install, test and run application:
+These are the commands to install, test and run project:

 ```bash
 npm docker:install